alexsaker/base-components-kind/README.md

 NOTES:
 The ingress-nginx controller has been installed.
 It may take a few minutes for the LoadBalancer IP to be available.
-You can watch the status by running 'kubectl --namespace nginx-ingress get services -o wide -w myproject-nginx-ingress-ingress-nginx-controller'
+You can watch the status by running 'kubectl --namespace nginx-ingress get services -o wide -w base-nginx-ingress-ingress-nginx-controller'

 An example Ingress that makes use of the controller: